 - The price model and flexibility

-- The markets share and the corresponding reach
+- The market share, and the corresponding reach

 3. Finalize Cloud Migration Style

-Before moving ahead with the cloud migration process, it becomes essential to choose a suitable cloud migration style.
-Here are three of the most prominent ones to choose from:
+Before moving ahead with the cloud migration process, choosing a suitable cloud migration style becomes essential.
+Here are three of the most prominent ones to choose from.

-- Hybrid Cloud: As already discussed, a hybrid cloud is an amalgamation of public, private, or even on-premise server centers.
+- Hybrid Cloud: As already discussed, a hybrid cloud amalgamates public, private, or even on-premise server centers.

 - Single-Cloud: This involves the deployment of just one cloud vendor.

-- Multi-Cloud: This involves the deployment of two or more public cloud providers to help create the best of all worlds scenario.
+- Multi-Cloud: This involves deploying two or more public cloud service providers to help create the best of all worlds scenario.

 4. Communicate with the Stakeholders

 Cloud migration is a major change for your organization.
-Some organizations also consider it a digital transformation that changes the operational guidelines on the whole.
+Some organizations also consider it a digital transformation that changes the operational guidelines.

 This is why it becomes essential to communicate effectively with the junior and senior-level employees and prepare them for the incoming change.